Mary McKelvie Green -- Santee

-Arrangements are incomplete and will be announced later by Simmons Funeral Home of Santee.
+Visitation will be held from 1 to 7 p.m.
+Saturday, Dec.
+4, at Simmons Funeral Home of Santee.

 Family will receive guests at the residence between the hours of 3 and 5 p.m. daily.
 Please follow all COVID-19 protocol and wear your masks.
 Condolences may also be expressed to Simmons Funeral Home of Santee.